 The TTF aims to use grant funding to stimulate accelerated sector transformation and more inclusive growth and is expected to give rise to a new generation of black-owned youth, women and community-based tourism enterprises that will take the sector to new heights.
 The fund offers a combination of debt finance from the NEF and grant funding from the department for new and expansionary tourism development projects with majority black shareholding.
-The TTF is managed by the National Empowerment Forum (NEF) and is capitalised by the Department of Tourism to the tune R77 million.
+The TTF is managed by the National Empowerment Forum (NEF) and is capitalised by the Department of Tourism.